GNOME/libadwaita/doc/named-colors.md

 <code>&#64;headerbar_border_color</code> has the same default value as
 <code>&#64;headerbar_fg_color</code>, but doesn't change along with it.
 This can
 be useful if a light window has a dark header bar with light text; in this case it may be desirable to keep the border dark.
+This variable is only used for vertical borders - for example, separators between the 2 header bars in a split header bar layout.

 <code>&#64;headerbar_backdrop_color</code> is used instead of
 <code>&#64;headerbar_bg_color</code> when the window is not focused.
 By default